 Both of these books are part of Seth Godin’s The Domino Project, a new way of looking at publishing.
 In reality, both books are actually less your traditional book and more like manifestos, but I’m pretty sure both books will have the same effect on you that they did on me – they’ll inspire, energise and motivate you to get on and be successful at whatever you do.

-There’s no excuse for testing this theory.
-The books are cheap (or free), the method convenient, and the investment of time required for the experiment low.
+There’s no excuse for not testing this theory.
+The books are cheap, the method convenient, and the investment of time required for the experiment low.

 Give it a try and let me know what the results are.